 Historical Context and Evolution of These Units

 The liter was introduced as part of the metric system in France in the late 18th century.
-The metric system was designed to be a more rational and standardized system of measurement compared to the various local and regional units used at the time.
+Day to day, the metric system was designed to be a more rational and standardized system of measurement compared to the various local and regional units used at the time.
 The liter was defined in relation to the kilogram, the base unit of mass in the metric system, providing a clear and consistent relationship between volume and mass.

 Practical Examples of Conversions